fonsp/SCG-analyse/setup instructions.md

 ## Visual Studio

-Open `grid-analysis.sln` in Visual Studio 2017 to get started.
 Make sure that the virtual environment is listed under "Python Environments" in the Solution Explorer.
 If possible, Activate the environment and Open its Interactive Environment.
 When viewing a `.py` file, you can press Ctrl+Enter to run a code block or selection.